John Ballard (music producer)

 John Ballard (born 14 April 1951) is a Scottish singer-songwriter and record producer, based in Gothenburg, Sweden, where he has a recording studio (Tuff Studios).
 At Tuff Studios he has produced amongst others, Ace of Base (their first three albums), as well as co-writing some of their songs.

 Discography

 Ballard has also written songs for the Eurovision Song Contest and also performed twice in the Swedish qualification rounds of ESC in the 1980s:

 Other projects

-Ballard founded the successful Scandinavian band Bubbles and wrote and recorded most of their songs.
+Ballard founded the successful Swedish band Bubbles, and wrote and recorded most of their songs.